Avenntador/Project-feedback/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size -[x]
+- View the optimal layout for the app depending on their device's screen size :heavy_check_mark:
 - See hover states for all interactive elements on the page
 - Create, read, update, and delete product feedback requests
 - Receive form validations when trying to create/edit feedback requests